regro/regolith/news/reports.rst

 **Added:**

-* in annual activity, grants are automatically considered as projects unless specified otherwise
+* In annual activity, grants are automatically considered as projects unless specified otherwise

 **Changed:**